 Ashley C. Ford

-A coming-of-age memoir about growing up a poor Black girl with an incarcerated father and the path to truly understand and overcome our origins.
-Growing up, Ashley idolized her father even though she barely knew him since he was imprisoned her entire childhood.
+A coming-of-age memoir about growing up a Black girl with an incarcerated father and the path to truly understand and overcome our origins.
+While Ashley idolized her father she barely knew, her life was shaped by her mother and grandmother.
 As she ages, she eventually learns why her father is in prison and must reconcile her own identity with her family’s past.

 Exciting New June 2021 Book Releases